Essential food and wine experiences: Melbourne

 One of our current favourites is the estimable Attica where chef Ben Shewry is turning out beautifully crafted, modern, produce-driven dishes accompanied by some stunning wines.
 At a recent meal we were blown away by the cleverness of the seasoning that transported each dish to an entirely different plane.

 In the city the Flower Drum is still serving the best Chinese food in town.
 Just across the laneway, Hutong serves excellent dumplings and in Bourke St you will find the outlet for Dainty Sichuan which serves excellent spicy food.
 We are also enjoying Lee Ho Fook in Duckboard Place in the City where the food is beautifully cooked and reasonably priced.

 Every time we arrive in Melbourne our first port of call seems to be Cumulus Inc where the food is cooked with skill and always seems right for any occasion.
 It is a great gathering place whether for breakfast, lunch, dinner or in-between.
-We are also charmed by sister restaurants Supernormal which serves Japanese-accented food in the same street as Cumulus Inc. If we arrive in Melbourne late then our go-to restaurant is Cumulus-Up which is above Cumulus.
+We are also charmed by sister restaurants Supernormal which serves Japanese-accented food in the same street as Cumulus Inc.

 For a more boisterous encounter you can’t go past the sprawling Cookie where the Thai food is some of the best in the city.
 You can also get good Thai food at a reasonable price at the incredibly popular Chin Chin in Flinders Lane and Longrain (and upstairs at Longsong) in Little Bourke Street.